Yin Yang Sweet Mung Bean Paste Steamed Buns – Soft fluffy steamed buns stuffed with homemade sweet mung bean paste in a fun Yin Yang presentation.

 Soak the split mung beans for at least 6 hours.
 Drain off the water and steam on high heat for about 30 minutes.
 If you can easily mash it with fork, then it's done.
 I put this in a blender and blend into a smooth paste

 Place the mung bean paste, sugar, and oil in a large skillet.
 Cook until the sugar melted and the mung bean paste is smooth and doesn't stick to the skillet anymore.
-Sprinkle in the flour and stir to mix in.
 Remove from the heat and let it cool down and store in refrigerator until ready to use.
-You might not use all for the steamed buns
+They can be stored in the fridge for up to 7 days

 Preparing the dough:

-Pour the yeast mixture into the dry ingredients.
-Use a dough attachment hook and start kneading the dough until it forms a smooth non-sticky dough, about 2 minutes.
-If you are kneading by hands, you need to knead for around 10 minutes until the dough is really smooth and no longer sticky.
+Pour the yeast mixture into the dry ingredients..
+Add the oil.
+Use a dough attachment hook and start kneading the dough until it forms a smooth non-sticky dough, about 8 minutes.
+If you are kneading by hands, you need to knead for around 15 minutes until the dough is really smooth and no longer sticky.
 The kneading part is very important in yielding that smooth steamed buns

 Divide the dough into two equal portion.
 Place one in a lightly oiled large bowl and cover with plastic wrap and let it rise at a warm place.
 Add charcoal powder to the other dough and knead until the color is evenly distributed, which is black.
 Cover and let it rest at a warm place too

-Bring the water in a steamer to a boil.
+Bring the water in a steamer to a rolling boil.
 Wrap the lid with a cloth.
 This will prevent water dripping from the lid and too much steam will make the bao has burn spots.
-Place some of the buns on the steamer and steam on high heat for about 10 minutes.
+Place some of the buns on the steamer and lower the heat and steam on medium-low heat for about 10 minutes.

 You can increase the amount of sugar and oil in the mung bean paste filling.
 I half the amount of sugar in the recipe as I don't want it to be too sweet and if you add more oil, it should be even smoother.
 It's your call!